xmamalou/eight-ball/PRIVACY.md

 - __To contact You:__ to contact You, in case you have opened any Issues, regarding anything concerning Your Issue.
 - __To manage Your requests:__ to attend and manage Your requests to Us made by opening Issues.

-We may share Your personal information in the following situations:
+We may share Your information in the following situations:

-- __With other users:__ when You share personal information or otherwise interact with other users via the third-party services hosting the Source of this Application
+- __With other users:__ when You share information or otherwise interact with other users via the third-party services hosting the Source of this Application
-- __With Your consent__: We may disclose Your account name in the third
+- __With Your consent__: We may disclose Your account name in the third-party sites hosting the Source of this Application to refer to any of your bug reports or feature requests

 ## Links to Other Websites

 Our Application can link to websites that are not operated by Us.
-If You are transferred to a third-party website, We strongly advise You to review the Privacy Policy of it.
+If You are transferred to a third-party website, We strongly advise You to review the privacy policy of it.

 We have no control over and assume no responsibility for the content, privacy policies or practices of any third-party sites or services.
 We are not affiliated or sponsored by the linked third-party sites.